devjwsong/lstm-bayesian-optimization-pytorch/README.md

 # lstm-bayesian-optimization-pytorch
-This is a simple application of LSTM to sentiment classification task in Pytorch using **Bayesian Optimization** for hyperparameter tuning.
+This is a simple application of LSTM to text classification task in Pytorch using **Bayesian Optimization** for hyperparameter tuning.

 The dataset used is *Yelp 2014* review data[[1]](#1) which can be downloaded from [here](http://www.thunlp.org/~chm/data/data.zip).